sbstndb/samurai/docs/graduation_algorithm.md

 enum class CellFlag : int
 {
     keep = 1,      // Keep the cell
-    refine = 2,    // Refine the cell
+    coarsen = 2,   // Coarsen the cell
-    coarsen = 4,   // Coarsen the cell
+    refine = 4,    // Refine the cell
-    // ...
+    enlarge = 8    // Enlarge the cell
 };
 ```